90 Chewable Tablets Tropical Breeze ( SKU: 9283, NPN: 80052082 )

 - Naturally manufactured via a fermentation process that uses Lactobacillus hilgardii, the bacterium used to ferment vegetables in the preparation of kimchi, the traditional Korean dish

-- Improves calmness and relaxation with daily stress, reduces the negative effects of caffeine consumption, and complements other anti-stress supplements
+- Improves calmness and relaxation from daily stress, eases nervous tension, and reduces the negative effects of caffeine consumption, without causing drowsiness

-- Fast acting, effects can be felt in as little as five minutes and can last from four to six hours1
+- Fast acting – effects can be felt in as little as five minutes and can last from four to six hours1

 Xylitol, stearic acid, hydroxypropylcellulose, silica, natural tropical fruit flavour (banana, pomegranate, pineapple, mango, passionfruit, orange, tangerine, mandarin), citric acid, vegetable grade magnesium stearate (lubricant).

-No known drug interactions have been documented; however a theoretical concern exists for interaction with CNS depressants, and GABA may decrease blood pressure in people with hypotension, including those taking hypotensive agents.
+No known drug interactions have been documented; however, a theoretical concern exists for interaction with CNS depressants, and GABA may decrease blood pressure in people with hypotension, including those taking hypotensive agents.

-- Yang Y, Koh D, Ng V, et al. Self perceived work related stress and the relation with salivary IgA and lysozyme among emergency department nurses.
-Occup Environ Med.
-2002;59(12):836-841.
+- Yang, Y., Koh, D., Ng, V., et al. (2002).
+Self perceived work related stress and the relation with salivary IgA and lysozyme among emergency department nurses.
+Occupational &Environmental

-- Lundahl J, Staner L, Staner C, et al. Short-term treatment with gaboxadol improves sleep maintenance and enhances slow wave sleep in adult patients with primary insomnia.
-Psychopharmacology (Berl).
-2007 Nov;195(1):139-46.
+- Lundahl, J., Staner, L., Staner, C., et al. (2007).
+Short-term treatment with gaboxadol improves sleep maintenance and enhances slow wave sleep in adult patients with primary insomnia.